-- If the DVLA confirms that the motorist was the registered keeper of the vehicle at the time of the contravention. - If the previous registered keeper provides proof that the motorist bought the vehicle before the contravention, or the subsequent registered keeper provides proof that the motorist sold the vehicle after the contravention. - If the motorist is proved to have hired the vehicle for the day on which the contravention occurred and signed an agreement to take responsibility for PCN's incurred, subject to the time of hire (see Statutory Grounds 6, below).
+- If the DVLA confirms that the motorist was the registered keeper of the vehicle at the time of the contravention. - If the previous registered keeper provides proof that the motorist bought the vehicle before the contravention, or the subsequent registered keeper provides proof that the motorist sold the vehicle after the contravention. - If the motorist is proved to have hired the vehicle for the day on which the contravention occurred and signed an agreement to take responsibility for PCN's incurred, subject to the time of hire.